arthurfcrd/Tetris/README.md

 - Normal: Clear 40 lines with no time limit
 - Marathon: Clear 150 lines with no time limit
 - Ultra: Clear as many lines as possible within 3 minutes
+- [TODO] Infinite: Play as long as you want
-- 1v1 multiplayer: each player has its own grid
+- [TODO] 1v1 multiplayer: each player has its own grid

 ### Controls:
     - Left: move the tetromino left